davetjf/my-second-repository/README.md

 So far I've learned how to
 1. Get setup with Git and Github
-	1. Installing Git
+..1.Installing Git
-	2. Signing up to Github
+..2.Signing up to Github
 2. Use the **command line**
 3. Push code to a **repository**
 4. Merge code using